Table of Contents

 Audits can help you find inefficiencies, including inventory that’s not selling quickly (or much at all), SKUs that are selling out quickly and causing frequent stockouts, inaccuracies with storage or inventory tracking techniques, and other operational errors.

-You can use this information to improve the financial health of your business by discontinuing unsuccessful products, doubling down on what’s working, and optimizing other areas of your supply chain — from manufacturers to warehouse locations.
+You can use this information to improve the financial health of your business by discontinuing unsuccessful products, doubling down on what’s working, and optimising other areas of your supply chain — from manufacturers to warehouse locations.

-4. Optimize your inventory holding
+4. Optimise your inventory holding

-Holding costs are the sum of all costs related to carrying inventory including warehousing, labor, insurance, and rent, combined with the value of damaged, expired, and out-of-date products.
+Holding costs are the sum of all costs related to carrying inventory including warehousing, labour, insurance, and rent, combined with the value of damaged, expired, and out-of-date products.
 The longer you hold inventory and the more unusable inventory you have, the more money you pay.
 Inventory audits can help you limit these factors.

 Best practices for smoother inventory auditing

 Inventory audits can be challenging – there are many moving parts and factors to consider.
 Here are some general inventory management tips to make the process go more smoothly.